Flourless Mexican Hot Chocolate Cake

 I am obsessed with how good this flourless Mexican hot chocolate cake is!
 In fact, I’m almost glad when the last piece has been eaten because when it’s in my fridge, I can almost hear it calling my name.
 “Rachel, Rachel…I’m still in here, eat me, you know you want to, why don’t you have just one bite….or two…!”

-While a flourless cake is gluten free, that isn’t the reason you’ll make this dessert.
+Gluten-free.
+Unlike most cake recipes, this cake is made completely without flour. or flour substitutes.
+However, that probably won’t be the reason you make this flourless cake recipe.
 You’ll make it because it’s out of this world delicious!

-Flourless cakes are unique in that they are made without, you guessed it, flour!
-Flourless cake, made in a springform pan, has a luxury foundation of good quality dark chocolate.
+It’s all about the chocolate.
+Flourless cakes are unique in that they are made without flour but what takes the place of the flour?
+Flourless cake has a luxury foundation of good quality dark chocolate.
 The better the chocolate is, the better the cake will be.

 If you’re loving the idea of chocolate with cinnamon, try Mexican chocolate shortbread cookies or Kahlúa brownies with cinnamon.
 So good!